Hedge funds queue up to go short of Bankia

 European regulators have banned shortselling of bank shares on occasion to try to reduce volatility and repair confidence.
 Investors claimed the bans often increase erratic trading rather than lessen it.

 The high level of demand for shorting Bankia shares compares with demand for the average Spanish company at less than 19 percent of the shares available for lending.
-Rates for rivals Caixabank and Banco Popular Espanol run to 81 percent, the Data Explorers research showed. ($1 = 0.7992 euro) (Editing by Dan Lalor)
+Rates for rivals Caixabank (CABK.MC) and Banco Popular Espanol POP.MC run to 81 percent, the Data Explorers research showed.